tinchoz49/proc-nexttick/README.md

 }, 0, 1)
 ```

+In Node.js it will use the native `process.nextTick` without changes.

+In the browser:

+1. It tries to use `queueMicrotask`.
+2. Fallback to use a `process` shim implementation provided by some bundler tool like browserify or webpack.
+3. Fallback to use Promises.

 ## <a name="issues"></a> Issues

 :bug: If you found an issue we encourage you to report it on [github](https://github.com/tinchoz49/proc-nexttick/issues).
 Please specify your OS and the actions to reproduce it.